-Any net proceeds of this offering not paid to holders of our convertible notes will be used for general corporate purposes.
-General corporate purposes may also include payment of accounts payable, accrued expenses, working capital, research and development expenses, general and administrative expenses, and capital expenditures.
+We expect to use the net proceeds from this offering for general corporate purposes, which may include working capital, research and development expenses, general and administrative expenses, and capital expenditures.
 We may also use a portion of the net proceeds to acquire or invest in businesses, products and technologies that are complementary to our own, although we have no present commitments or agreements for any such transactions.
-See "Use of Proceeds" on page S-21 of this prospectus supplement.
+See "Use of Proceeds" on page S-17 of this prospectus supplement.